civilKaos82/ruby-todos-2-0-additional-features-challenge/README.md

 $ ruby todo.rb list:outstanding
 ```

-This should display a list of outstanding tasks sorted by *completion date*.
+This should display a list of outstanding tasks sorted by *creation date*.

 *User Experience Alert*: They say that defaults matter.
 What do you think the default sort direction should be and why?
 Newest tasks first or oldest tasks first?
 Would your answer change if a user had a really long TODO list?